 In 1982, Keith Wheeler committed his life to follow Jesus.
 In 1985, on Good Friday, in Tulsa, Oklahoma, USA, he began carrying a 12-foot, wooden cross.
-He has now walked with the cross over 24,000 miles, through more than 175 countries on all seven continents.
+He has now walked over 25,000 miles, through more than 180 countries on all seven continents.

 In 1985, as Keith was praying one night, he felt that God spoke to his heart, “I want you to make a cross and begin carrying it through the streets of Tulsa on Good Friday.”
 He thought this surely couldn’t be God, but felt these words burning in his heart, “Anyone can carry a cross–think about Simon of Cyrene; he carried Jesus’ cross.
 Anyone can die on a cross–think about the two thieves on either side of Jesus.
 Only One, however, could die for the sins of the world… and that was because of love.
 I want you to take the cross and identify that message of love along the roadsides of this world.”